Tretinoin can help to prevent acne breakouts, reduce the effects of aging and even make skin discoloration conditions like melasma less visible.

 Because tretinoin speeds up your skin cell turnover cycle, it can reduce the amount of melanin in your skin cells by replacing old, UV-exposed skin cells with new, unexposed cells at a faster pace.

-Instead of thinking of tretinoin as a skin lightening agent, it’s better to think of it as a treatment that can help reverse the effects of spending too much time in the sun, by getting rid of wrinkles, smile lines and other UV-induced photodamage, to stripping away your suntan.
+Instead of thinking of tretinoin as a skin lightening agent, it’s better to think of it as a treatment that can help reverse the effects of spending too much time in the sun by getting rid of wrinkles, smile lines and other UV-induced photodamage.

 Over the long term, tretinoin can make your skin look slightly lighter by replacing old, dead skin cells with new ones.
 However, it won’t do the following: